-Which Medicare Supplement Plan Is Best for Me?
+Which Medicare Supplement Plan Is Right for Me?

 It’s important that know what rates are available to you for each plan before you decide which one is the best fit for you.
-Most people choose Medicare Supplement Plan G if the premium is low enough to provide a savings compared to Plan F. Your monthly Medicare Supplement premium depends on many factors such as your zip code, age, and the company you choose for your Medicare Supplement insurance.
-If you currently have Plan F, you should consider switching.
+Most people choose Medicare Supplement Plan G if the premium is low enough to provide a savings compared to Plan F. Your monthly Medicare Supplement premium depends on many factors, such as your zip code, age, and the company you choose for your Medicare Supplement insurance.
+If you currently have Plan F, you may want to consider switching.